dkhenry/rethinkjava/README.md

 Submit defects and feature request

 Create some kind of documentation

-Give me a place to host the maven artifacts

 # Planned API
 I want to keep this API as close to the official API's as I can.
 This is an example of what I will try to accomplish